 What is the difference between a public board and a secret board?

 A public board is your typical board that everyone can see.
 The pins show up in newsfeeds, people can follow the board, and pins can be repinned.

 In case you haven’t created a board in while, the screenshots below will show you how to create a secret board.
-When you’re creating a board, flip the Secret toggle to make it a secret board.
-You can make a secret board public (or vice versa) from the board’s Edit page.
+When you’re creating a board, simply flip the Secret toggle to make it a secret board.
+You can make a secret board public (or vice versa) from the board’s Edit page as well.